S32-PAMS/PAMS-Docs/src/site/notes/Frontend/Map.md

 The update colour function is as follows.
 The function takes in the layer it is to manipulate, the room information and the colour it needs to update.

-The original layer is removed
+The original layer is removed:

 ```javascript
 mapref.removeLayer(layer);
 ```

-The polygon is then rebuilt with Leaflet `LatLngExpression` objects and added to the current rendered map, creating the update colour effect.
+The polygon is then rebuilt with [Leaflet](https://leafletjs.com) `LatLngExpression` objects and added to the current rendered map, creating the update colour effect.

 ```javascript
 function UpdateColour(layer:L.Layer, room: Room, color:string){